ACA 101: Selling Under-65 Health Insurance

 More People Are Eligible for ACA Subsidies

 The American Rescue Plan Act of 2021 expanded federal health insurance subsidy access for millions of Americans.
 Before, households just above 400 percent of the Federal Poverty line (the limit for subsidy eligibility) made too much to qualify for an ACA health subsidy.
-Thanks to the 2021 Act, the income cap is now at 8.5 percent, instead of 9.5 percent, allowing more households to qualify for financial assistance!
+The income cap is now at 8.39 percent, instead of 9.12 percent, allowing more households to qualify for financial assistance!

 Remember: Clients who choose to accept subsidies, must report them at tax time to capitalize on savings for the upcoming year.